How To Do 2 Digit By 2 Digit Multiplication

 Alternative Methods for Two-Digit Multiplication

-While the standard algorithm is widely used, there are alternative methods that some people find easier or more intuitive.
+While the standard algorithm is widely used, You've got alternative methods worth knowing here.
 Here are a few:

 1. The Area Model (Box Method)